 London Lit Lab was created by Lily Dunn and Zoe Gilbert.

-We believe writers can learn a huge amount from each other and so we’ve set up London Lit Lab to share our writerly experience, knowledge and inspiration with up-and-coming writers.
+We believe writers can learn a huge amount from each other.
+We set up London Lit Lab to share our writerly experience, knowledge and inspiration with up-and-coming writers.

 Lily Dunn is an author, mentor, editor and creative writing teacher.
-She has written two novels (Portobello Books), a handful of short stories (Matter magazine) and creative nonfiction (Granta), and is currently working on a PhD in creative writing.
+She has written two novels (Portobello Books), a handful of short stories (Matter magazine) and creative nonfiction (Granta; Litro), and is currently working on a PhD in creative writing.
 She is a trained editor and journalist and has written for Time Out magazine, the Guardian, the Telegraph and numerous other publications.
-She has experience teaching teenagers and adults in class and workshops.
+She is an Associate Lecturer in Creative Writing at Birkbeck, University of London, and Bath Spa University, where she teaches undergraduates.
+She also has experience teaching marginalised groups, specifically those in recovery from addiction to drugs and alcohol.
 As chair of North London Writers, she has many years experience in critiquing novel manuscripts and short stories.
 She is co-director of London Lit Lab.

 “Lily is a thoughtful, supportive critic of works-in-progress.
 A fine balance is needed – praising what works, analysing what doesn’t – and she brought that sensitivity to all the fiction we read at North London Writers.” – Alix